Peter Werner Häberlin: Photographer

-In 1938/9 Häberlin studied sculpture and photography at the Hansischen Hochschule, Hamburg until WW2 forced him out of Germany.
+In 1938/9 Häberlin studied sculpture and photography at the Hansische Hochschule, Hamburg until WW2 forced him out of Germany.
 He then enrolled in photography at the Kunstgewerbeschule in Zürich from 1940 to 1943 where he studied under Hans Finsler, a major proponent of Neue Sachlichkeit.
 After his graduation Häberlin's work was published in Atlantis and Du.
 In 1948 he married Jolita Coughlin, an American student (whose portrait was taken by Edward Weston, and is in the collection of the Museum of Fine Arts, Boston).
+They are survived by a daughter and two grandsons.

 Häberlin undertook four extensive tours of North Africa over 1949-1952, often retracing his previous journeys, on the established caravan routes, on foot, by bicycle and on transport, crossing the Saharan desert until he reached North Cameroon.
 He photographed the peoples and architecture in locations including Colomb-Béchar (now Béchar), northern Algeria, in El Golea, central-northern Algeria, in a Tuareg camp near the Hoggar mountains, French Sudan (now Mali), Salah, central Algeria, northern Sahara, and Ghardaia cemetery, northern Algeria.

 Häberlin made scant written documentation of his journeys, and what biographical detail there is about him during this period is gleaned from his few letters home to his wife Jolita, and from the photographs themselves.